argonautproject/questionnaire/source/pages/adaptive.md

 ###  QuestionnaireResponse and Scoring

 When the adaptive questionnaire is complete, the Form Filler processes the QuestionnaireResponse with a contained Questionnaire based on the questions it was returned by the service.
-The Form Filler may represent the cumulative or intermediate scores as answers within the QuestionnaireResponse or as separate Observations.
+The Form Filler may represent the cumulative or intermediate scores as answers as separate Observations.
 The Form Filler may post the responses to an Answer Bank and perform searches on the QuestionnaireResponse as described in the [Static Forms Use Case].

 ### Examples and Reference Implementation